kylebali/kylebali.github.io/essays/celestial-phenomenon.md

 ## Calm In The Storm

 About two weeks into Meteor and many assignments later, I finally have a grasp of what is going on.
-I'm becoming comfortable using the framework.
+Then the pros of the software finally come back to mind.
+Development in real-time, smart packages, and tons of integration, support, and features right out of the box.
+You realize just the amount of work that Meteor does for you.
+I'm not 100% sure of how to implement things right on the spot, but I'm becoming comfortable using the framework.
+Although I'm posiive my knowledge of Meteor will increase with more experience working in the framework.

 <img class="ui floated image" src="../images/meteorisgood.png">